 The Tumnus claimed to be 'a stylish, easy-to-assemble bedroom unit' from somewhere unpronounceable in 'Binland' - or was that 'Fimland'?
 Joe couldn't be sure.

-The instructions seemed to be written in Elvish.
+to be written in Elvish.

-'I can't find the thing for tightening the screws,' he grumbled.
+'I can't find the

+thing for tightening the

+screws,' he grumbled.